 The cost of staying at a manga kissa depends on the time spent there.
-Typically, 30 minutes cost around 100 to 300 yen, and additional time is charged at a rate of about 100 yen per 10-15 minutes.
+Typically, the initial 30 minutes cost around 200 to 400 yen, and additional time is charged at a rate of about 100 yen per 10-15 minutes.
 Longer plans are commonly available: typically three hours for 700-1200 yen, or five to eight hours for 1500-2500 yen.
 Note that prices can be a little higher on weekends.

 There are usually two types of seats available at manga kissa: open seats and private booths.
 Open seats are office chairs at a computer desk, while private booths are narrow partitioned cubicles with just enough space for a desk and either an office chair, reclining chair, flatbed chair or futon.
 Some manga kissa also offer wider private booths that can accommodate two people or even larger family rooms; these tend to be comparatively more expensive.